6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 When was the 19th Century?

 Centuries are typically laid out from even to odd digits: 1800 to 1899, for example.
 And that span offers a straightforward answer to our question.
-But historians are more interested in units of time that map notable periods or moments of change.
-Eric Hobsbawn, for example, framed his work on the history of modern capitalist systems as “the long 19th century” – beginning with the French Revolution in 1789, and ending with the start of the First World War in 1914 (Herman and Hobsbawn, 2012).
+But historians are more interested in units of time that map notable periods of coherence, or moments of change.
+Eric Hobsbawn, for example, framed his work on the history of modern capitalist systems as “the long 19th century.”
+For Hobsbawn, the 19th century spanned 125 years, from the French Revolution in 1789, and to the start of the First World War in 1914 (Herman and Hobsbawn, 2012).
 Other historians have adopted similar concepts (Blackbourn, 2012).
-The long century concept could work, particularly for reading the history of British anthropology, where the nineteenth century lingered until 1922.
+The “long century” concept works for the history of British anthropology, where the 19th century lingered until 1922.

-Other historians adopt a “short chronology.”
+Other historians adopt a short chronology.
 Histories of England, for example, often focus on the Victorian Age – the period when Queen Victoria was enthroned, from 1837 to 1901.
-The best synthetic history of nineteenth century anthropology, George Stocking Jr.’s Victorian Anthropology, loosely adopts this short chronology.
-In fact, though, Stocking’s nineteenth century century begins in 1750, during the Enlightenment, and concludes in 1880 (Stocking, 1987).
-But he is less interested in these start and end points than the decade of the 1860s.
+And the best synthetic history of 19th century anthropology, George Stocking Jr.’s Victorian Anthropology, loosely adopts this short chronology, selecting 1880 as the end of the century (Stocking, 1987).
+But arguably, Stocking was less interested in start and end points than the middle decade of the 1860s.

 The Long Decade of the 1860s

 Following Stocking’s lead, I am going to focus less on the beginning and ending than the midpoint.
-This approach to the nineteenth century was first taken by the anthropologist Alfred Kroeber (Kroeber, 1952), but has recently been adopted by Thomas Trautmann and his colleagues (e.g., Shryock, Trautmann, and Gamble, 2011).
-The widely accepted mid-point is not exactly the center, but rather the “long decade of the 1860s” – a “long” decade because it starts in 1859 and ends in 1871.
+This approach to the 19th century was first taken by the anthropologist Alfred Kroeber (Kroeber, 1952).
+More recently is has been championed by Thomas Trautmann and his colleagues (e.g., Shryock, Trautmann, and Gamble, 2011).
+The widely accepted mid-point is not exactly dead center, but it comes close: the “long decade of the 1860s” starts in 1859 and ends in 1871.
 Those dates may be familiar to you if you have read the works of Charles Darwin.
 The Origin of Species was published in 1859, and The Descent of Man in 1871.
 The long decade was, thus, the Decade of Darwin.
 But in fact, as we will see in this chapter, a great deal more was going on during this long decade than Darwin’s revolutionary ideas.

 For one thing, it was in 1859, as Trautmann and colleagues remind us, that unassailable evidence of the antiquity of humanity was discovered and archaeologists began correlating evidence for human activity with geological stratigraphy.
 Although the concept of prehistory had been invented earlier in Scandinavia, it was in the 1860s that the idea of archaeology as a natural history of humanity prior to written texts took hold.
 After 1859 it was necessary to go deeper than a short chronology respectful of the Bible and explore Deep Time.
-Currently, accepted evidence for the existence of hominins extends more than six million years into the past, while the origin of the universe is widely agreed to have happened some 12 billion years ago.
-Numbers like that were unthinkable before the 1860s.
+Currently, accepted evidence for the existence of hominins extends more than six million years into the past, while the origin of the universe is widely agreed to require some 12 billion years.
+Numbers like that were unthinkable prior to the 1860s.

 Keywords in 19th Century Anthropology

-There is no unifying label for nineteenth century thought analogous to the Renaissance, the Enlightenment, or the Romantic movement.
-But if we focus only on anthropology, we can identify key words that are widely used in interpretations of the nineteenth century.
+There is no unifying label for 19th century thought analogous to the Renaissance, the Enlightenment, or the Romantic movement.
+But if we focus only on anthropology, we can identify key words that are widely used in interpretations of the 19th century.
 No label has been more frequently used than unilinear evolutionism (also referred to as unilineal evolutionism).

-In either spelling, the first term translates as “one line” and evolutionism – in the nineteenth century, means “progress.”
+In either spelling, the first term translates as one line.
+Evolutionism – in its 19th century, meant progress.
 To evolve is to improve.
 Thus unilineal evolutionism argues that there has been one line of progress: human history exhibits a universal pattern of development.

-You won’t be surprised, at this point in the course, to learn that no nineteenth century anthropological thinker actually endorsed such a simple model, nor that many flatly opposed it.
-Neither will you be surprised to learn that no writer in the nineteenth century described their work as unilinear evolutionism.
-Like the Renaissance, the Enlightenment, and Romanticism, these labels were invented by later historians.
+You won’t be surprised, at this point in the course, to learn that no 19th century anthropological thinker actually held such a simple model, nor that many flatly opposed it.
+Neither will you be surprised to learn that no writer in the 19th century described their work as unilinear evolutionism.
+Like the Renaissance, the Enlightenment, and Romanticism, these labels were invented later by intellectual historians.
 And as is often the case, it is difficult to determine exactly when and where that invention occurred.

 Fortunately, today we have powerful search tools like Google Ngram (see Resources at the end of this chapter).
 While it is not perfect, Google’s Ngram scans millions of books in seconds, and reports any matches.
 No human scholar can match it.
 Using Ngram, we can say that unilineal evolutionism was first used in print by a German-American anthropologist named Robert Lowie in 1920 in his book Social Organization (Lowie, 1920: 303).
-The context was a critique of the ideas of nineteenth century thinkers, a few of whom we will have time to introduce in this chapter (especially Lewis Henry Morgan).
+The context was a critique of the ideas of 19th century thinkers, a few of whom we will have time to introduce in this chapter (especially Lewis Henry Morgan).
 The label unilineal evolutionism then disappeared for several decades – during which time unilineal was more commonly used as a name for a kind of kinship system called unilineal descent.
-Lowie himself switched to unilinear evolutionism a few years later (Lowie, 1924: 167).
+Perhaps to avoid confusion, Lowie himself switched to unilinear evolutionism a few years later (Lowie, 1924: 167).
 Both labels fell into disuse in the 1950s, before making a comeback in the 1960s as part of a movement known as neo-evolutionism.
-Their highest usage, however, was between 1970 and the year 2000, reflecting their popularity in introductory surveys of anthropology and the history of anthropology (e.g., Barnard 2000; Harris, 2001).
+Their highest usage, however, occurred between 1970 and the year 2000.
+This reflects their popularity in introductory surveys of anthropology and the history of anthropology (e.g., Barnard 2000; Harris, 2001).

 The most important observation to note is that Google Ngram finds zero uses of either unilineal evolutionism or unilinear evolutionism prior to 1920.

-Other keywords strongly associated with nineteenth century anthropological thinking include the doctrines of the psychic unity of mankind and independent invention.
-These ideas are related, and connected to nonlinear evolutionism as well.
+Other keywords strongly associated with 19th century anthropological thinking include the doctrine of the psychic unity of mankind and the doctrine of independent invention.
+These ideas are related, and connected to nonlinear evolutionism.
 The existence of a universal pattern of development and the frequency of independent invention depend on the psychic unity of mankind: if the minds of all humans did not work in the same way, why would history follow a singular path, and why would we find similar objects, beliefs, or institutions among far flung societies as the result of independent invention rather than diffusion?
 But even diffusion – the outward spread of cultural innovations from center to periphery – assumes commonality in the ability to borrow and adapt across traditions.

-Despite the importance of these doctrines in nineteenth century thinking, they are all retrospective interpretations: the doctrine of psychic unity only appears in print after 1900, and nearly all references to independent invention prior to 1900 reflect patent disputes, not anthropological debates.
+Despite the importance of these doctrines in 19th century thinking, they are all retrospective interpretations: references to the doctrine of psychic unity only appear in print after 1900, and nearly all references to independent invention prior to 1900 concern patent disputes rather than anthropological debates.

 Key Themes and Debates in 19th Century Anthropology

 The process of reading historical writings, identifying themes, developing interpretations and weaving them into a synthetic narrative is fundamentally humanistic in nature.
+It requires a lot of intellectual effort.
+It is an art.
 The narrative synthesis I offer is not unique, but it does arrive at readings that differ from many conventional treatments.
-In this chapter, I will examine four themes that were prominent in nineteenth century anthropology: the quest for origins, the emergence of a generation of materialists; the dominance of an ideology of civilization that was genuinely arrogant; and the normalization of imperialism.
+In this chapter, I will examine four themes that were prominent in 19th century anthropology: the quest for origins, the emergence of a generation of materialists; the dominance of an ideology of civilization that was stunningly arrogant; and the normalization of imperialism.

 We will also introduce three fundamental debates anthropologists helped shape with ramifications far beyond anthropology: the woman question (which spiked in the decade of the 1860s, and again at the end of the century); the debate between monogenism and polygenism (which was really a debate over racial slavery); and – in the United States particularly – the Indian problem (which was really a contest between those favoring cultural assimilation and those favoring genocidal extermination of indigenous peoples).
 Nineteenth century anthropologists came down on both sides of these debates, and the arguments they developed were consequential.